The Succession Soils Method

 The key is sequencing.
 We do not ask you to make dramatic, all-or-nothing changes.
 Instead, we phase biological interventions alongside your existing programme, using SAP data as a safety net.
 As the biology builds, we systematically reduce synthetic inputs—only when the data confirms the soil can take over.
 This is how you avoid the yield dip that destroys most regenerative transitions.

-Our management protocols are specifically designed for subtropical tree crops (macadamias, avocados, citrus) and perennial pastures in KwaZulu-Natal and Mpumalanga.
-We understand the unique soil chemistry challenges of these regions, including acid soils, aluminium toxicity and high summer rainfall.
+Our management protocols are specifically designed for subtropical fruit and nut orchards—macadamias, avocados and citrus—in KwaZulu-Natal and Mpumalanga.
+We understand the unique soil ecology challenges of these regions, including acid soils, aluminium toxicity and high summer rainfall, and we partner with orchardists to restore the living soil ecosystems these trees evolved to depend on.
+See our crop-specific soil protocols for macadamia, avocado and citrus orchards.

 Frequently Asked Questions